Kramer Guitars: 1990–present

 The original Kramer company effectively came to an end in January 1991, mostly due to financial problems.
 The company had been spending huge amounts on advertising and endorsements, and then lost a lawsuit with Floyd D. Rose over royalties.
 A notorious firesale of surplus necks, bodies and hardware was held out of New Jersey.

-In the early '90s, Artist Relations manager Billy "Falcon" Connolly left New Jersey and moved to Princeton, West Virginia and started a small guitar company called Falcon Custom Guitars.
-Billy made beautiful hand made acoustic and electric guitars that are cherished by his Kramer fans.
-Falcon Custom Guitars met its untimely end late summer of 1999 when Billy died.
+To recover their losses, ESP in Japan assembled their surplus bodies and necks, using their own and locally sourced hardware such as Gotoh tuners, and sold them exclusively in the Japan domestic market as "Kramer by ESP".
 By 1995, Henry Vaccaro Sr. owned the Kramer brand; in addition, he was the only one of the original partners interested in continuing in the guitar business.
 He tried one last time to produce Kramer guitars from surplus parts, in the Neptune plant, but only a few hundred were made.
-Henry Vaccaro Sr. started making aluminum-necked guitars under the name Vaccaro Guitars, but that, too, was short-lived.

-In 2005, the original founder and namesake of Kramer Guitars, Gary Kramer, started his own guitar company: Gary Kramer Guitars.

-In 2007, the original service manager of Kramer Guitars, legendary luthier Paul Unkert started his own guitar company, featuring designs reminiscent of aluminum-era Kramers: Unk Guitars.

-The Kramer brand was sold out of bankruptcy to Gibson Guitar Corporation.
+The Kramer brand was sold out of bankruptcy to Gibson Guitar Corporation in 1997.
 Gibson's Epiphone division has produced guitars and basses under the Kramer brand since the late 1990s, mostly factory-direct through the now-defunct MusicYo.com website.
-Encouraged by the resurgence of interest in the Kramer brand, Epiphone has been reissuing classic Kramer models, including the "1984 Model;" (a homage to Eddie Van Halen's famous "5150" guitar used from 1984-1991) the "Jersey Star;" (a homage to the Richie Sambora signature 1980s Kramer) and most recently, the "1985 Baretta Reissue (A standard slant-pickup Baretta)".
-These high-end instruments are assembled in the USA from American components.
+Encouraged by the resurgence of interest in the Kramer brand, Epiphone has been reissuing classic Kramer models, including the "1984 Model", a homage to Eddie Van Halen's famous "5150" guitar used from 1984 to 1991; the "Jersey Star", a homage to the Richie Sambora signature 1980s Kramer; and most recently, the "1985 Baretta Reissue", a standard slant-pickup Baretta.
+The high-end instruments are assembled in the US from American components.
 In January 2009, Gibson shut down the MusicYo.com website, instead promising that Kramers would be available through dealers and in music stores by the end of 2009.
 But supply was not consistent and promised new models were either seriously delayed or never produced.